Gran Turismo 3: A-Spec: Gran Turismo Concept

 Due to its critically acclaimed reception, a short version, Gran Turismo Concept, was released in Japan and various parts of the world except North America in 2001 and 2002.
 It included new models unveiled during famous Asian and European Motor Shows.
 Upon completing the game, the player was given a save game with all licenses completed and 10,000,000 credits for Gran Turismo 3.

 Reception

 Gran Turismo 3: A-Spec received "universal acclaim" like its predecessors according to review aggregator website Metacritic.
-Reviewers lauded its graphics, realism, soundtrack, sound design and controls.
+Reviewers praised its graphics, realism, soundtrack, sound design and controls.
 Frank O'Connor of NextGen called it "The best, most complete, and most impressive driving game so far, lapping its predecessors handily – and the first must-have for PlayStation 2."
 In Japan, Famitsu gave it a near-perfect score of 39 out of 40.